EmyCodes/stores-rest_api/README.md

 ## Contributing

-This project is not open to Contribution for now.
+This project is not open to Contribution at this moment.
+The project is solely built in response to **ALX Webstack (Portfolio) Project** for Cohort 11

 ## License